Amirhk-dev/Convolutional-Neural-Network-Approach-for-the-Automated-Identification-of-in-Cellulo-Crystals/README.md

 Including folders/files:
 1. Mask R-CNN code
 2. SLURM script for submitting jobs to the [Maxwell Cluster](https://confluence.desy.de/display/MXW/).
-3. Train/Test images and their annotations
+3. Train/Test images, annotations/masks and prediction results are publicly available for download at [Zenodo](https://doi.org/10.5281/zenodo.10475962).

 * The Mask R-CNN code is cloned from [this](https://github.com/matterport/Mask_RCNN) repository.